Know before you go: 300 Springs Waterfall

 300 Springs Waterfall on the Green River in Hart County Kentucky is a spectacular series of springs spilling into the river.
 Some say there are 300?
 We haven’t officially counted, but we understand the grandeur of the name.

-After paddling to the waterfall, you could stay on the Green for days and camp along the river all the way to Mammoth Cave National Park.
+- Did you know that the Green River runs all the way into Mammoth Cave National Park?
+It does!
 Remember when Congress passed that major Great American Outdoors Act, providing infrastructural improvements to many of our national parks?
 Because of that funding, recent improvements have been made at the Green River Ferry and Dennison Ferry Day Use Area.
 You can gather information on how to apply for a riverside camping permit, here.

 To learn more about the trails in Hart County, head to our trails page.
 We have hiking, biking, cycling, horse back riding, backpacking and of course, Blueways information as well.